Make your funeral wishes known and record them for FREE with My Perfect Send-off.

 Documenting your digital wishes now gives you a chance to say how you want your digital legacy to be handled.

-For example, would you want your social media profiles to be kept online, or to be deleted?
-Your digital wishes are a chance for you to state your preference.
+For example, would you want your social media profiles to be kept online, or deleted?

 You can also say who you want to take care of your digital affairs.

-That’s a lot for your loved ones to deal with when you’re gone.
-Recording your digital wishes could really make things easier for them, both practically and emotionally.
+Managing these can be a lot for your loved ones to deal with when you’re gone.
+Recording your wishes could make things easier for them, both practically and emotionally.

 Other reasons you may want to record your digital wishes are: